newt0/gatsbybootcamp-transcription/19.404 Pages and React Helmet/chapter19.md

 The 404 is all set up now.
 I want to focus on customizing the head of our document so we can set up things like page titles.
 And to get that done will be using the very popular `React` library called Helmet.
-If you're not familiar with it, it's pretty much the standard for working with the head of your document from React.
+If you're not familiar with it, it's pretty much the standard for working with the head of your document from `React`.
 And there's a `gatsby-plugin-react-helmet` us.
 Integrate that into our sights.
 Let's head over to the plugins page on the Gatsby site and search for helmet right here.